"Before it's too late"

 See our updated position paper summarizing the catastrophic wildfire risk that exists in Berkeley, and describing five actions that need to be taken to essentially eliminate this risk.

-Click here for our 2023 Year End Report
+Click here for our paper

 Berkeley FireSafe Council (BFSC) is a community not-for-profit 501(c)(3) organization with the primary mission of preventing the next catastrophic fire in Berkeley.
 We also support our public officials, advocate for needed public action, inform residents and public officials, and support preparedness and training.
 We also coordinate with other fire safety groups.
 We are a member of the California Fire Safe Councils, non-profits throughout the state at the city and county levels dedicated to fire safety.
 CA Fire Safe Council was formed in 1993 by CAL FIRE.
 BFSC is part of the Hillside Association of Berkeley (HAB), which was formed over 30 years ago to preserve the unique nature of our community and its interests.
-BFSC was formerly known as the Hillside Fire Safety Group (HFSG).

 Our motto “Before It's Too Late” reflects the fact that, despite significant efforts by public landowners, the threat of a catastrophic fire in Berkeley remains largely unmitigated.
 Effective mitigation will require the removal of all or most of the hazardous fuel in the Berkeley and Oakland hills and in Tilden Park, primarily eucalyptus, which constitutes the vast majority of hazardous fuel and is the most dangerous.
 Eliminating this risk will require cleaning up the understory of all the eucalyptus groves in Berkeley and Oakland, on the UC Berkeley campus, and in Tilden Park, and then replacing the eucalyptus and other hazardous trees with non-hazardous, non-invasive species.
 This will be a large task requiring the commitment of all large landowners.
 Yet, it can be done, and with less money and more quickly than most believe.
 We need to remove the fuel that will destroy much of Berkeley, Oakland, and the adjacent cities - before it's too late.